rochefort-lab/fissa/README.md

 An example workflow importing data exported from a MATLAB toolbox (cNMF):
 <https://rochefort-lab.github.io/fissa/examples/cNMF%20example.html>

-These notebooks can also be downloaded from this repository and run on your own machine, by downloading the examples folder.
+These notebooks can also be downloaded from this repository and run on your own machine, by downloading the examples folder: <https://github.com/rochefort-lab/fissa/tree/master/examples>
+and then running them in a jupyter notebook (for a tutorial see https://www.datacamp.com/community/tutorials/tutorial-jupyter-notebook).

 Installation
 ------------